mubashir-irfan/todo_local_app/README.md

 - Edit the name or description
 - Press on 'tick' icon for saving or 'cross' for discarding changes

+**Delete Todo**:

+- Click on the 'bin' delete icon
+- Confirm deletion

 ## Tech Stack

 - **Frontend**: